White Sox vs. Reds Player Props Betting Odds

-Player prop bet odds for Jonathan India, Andrew Vaughn and others are listed when the Cincinnati Reds host the Chicago White Sox at Great American Ball Park on Friday at 6:40 PM ET.
+The Cincinnati Reds host the Chicago White Sox at Great American Ball Park on Saturday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds for Jonathan India, Andrew Vaughn and others in this game.

 Bet on this matchup or its props with DraftKings!